Machine-learning interatomic potentials achieving CCSD(T) accuracy for systems with extended covalent networks and van der Waals interactions: Abstract

-Machine-learning interatomic potentials (MLIPs) enable large-scale atomistic simulations at moderate computational cost while retaining \textit{ab initio} accuracy.
-However, most MLIPs are trained on density-functional theory (DFT), which often falls short of chemical accuracy (\qty{1}{kcal/mol}).
-Conversely, coupled-cluster methods---particularly CCSD(T), which includes single, double, and perturbative triple excitations---are considered the gold standard of computational chemistry but rarely applied to periodic systems due to their huge computational cost.
-Here we present a $\Delta$-learning workflow to produce interatomic potentials with CCSD(T) accuracy for periodic systems including van der Waals (vdW) interactions.
-The procedure combines a dispersion-corrected tight-binding baseline with an MLIP trained on the differences of the target CCSD(T) energies from the baseline.
-This $\Delta$-learning strategy enables training on compact molecular fragments while preserving transferability.
-The dispersion interactions are captured by including vdW-bound multimers in the training set; together with the vdW-aware tight-binding baseline, the formally local MLIP attains CCSD(T) accuracy for systems governed by long-range vdW forces.
 The resulting potential yields root‑mean‑square energy errors below \qty{0.4}{meV/atom} on both training and test sets and reproduces electronic total atomization energies, bond lengths, harmonic vibrational frequencies, and inter-molecular interaction energies for benchmark molecular systems.
 We apply the method to a prototypical quasi-two-dimensional covalent organic framework (COF) composed of carbon and hydrogen.
 The COF structure, inter-layer binding energies, and hydrogen absorption are analyzed at CCSD(T) accuracy.

-Overall, the developed $\Delta$-learning approach opens a practical route to large‑scale atomistic simulations that include vdW interactions with chemical accuracy.
+Overall, the developed methodology opens a practical route to large‑scale atomistic simulations for systems with extended covalent networks and vdW interactions with chemical accuracy.